nachokhan/challenges/juniors/ch01/description.md

 ## Description
-Write a program called "fdown" to search for all ocurrences of n-length words in a file.
+Write a program called "serocu" to search for all ocurrences of n-length words in a file.

 ## Input